 COVID-19 in Botswana

-In Botswana, containing viral transmission of SARS-CoV-2, the novel coronavirus that causes COVID-19 disease, remains a priority.
-The people of Botswana have some of the world’s highest rates of tuberculosis and HIV infection, as well as rising rates of chronic health conditions that may increase their risk of COVID-19 complications.
-In addition, like most countries throughout sub-Saharan Africa, Botswana doesn’t have nearly enough intensive care beds, ventilators, or trained health care workers to manage a major outbreak.
+The emergence of COVID-19 as a global pandemic in March 2020 was a serious concern in Botswana.
+The people of Botswana have some of the world’s highest rates of tuberculosis and HIV infection, as well as rising rates of chronic health conditions, all of which can increase the risk of COVID-19 complications.
+In addition, like most countries throughout sub-Saharan Africa, Botswana didn’t have nearly enough intensive care beds, ventilators, or trained health care workers to manage a major outbreak.

-Our joint work in Botswana includes:
+Our joint work in Botswana has included:

 COVID-19 National Webinar Series